wormhole-foundation/wormhole-docs/learn/infrastructure/spy.md

 # Spy

-In the Wormhole context, a _spy_ is a daemon that subscribes to the gossiped messages in the Guardian Network.
+In the Wormhole context, a _Spy_ is a daemon that subscribes to the gossiped messages in the Guardian Network.

 The messages available over gossip are things like: